Fujifilm X-T2 vs Nikon D3X

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-T2 and the D3X have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the D3X have been discontinued, but can regularly be found used on ebay.
 The X-T2 was replaced by the Fujifilm X-T3 , while the D3X does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-T2 and D3X can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Nikon D3X Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T2 and the Nikon D3X?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.